Meteor-Community-Packages/Meteor-CollectionFS/api.md

 -

 -
-Since the client can't block and we need to update self after being sure the update went through, we need a callback

--
 Client: Instructs the DownloadTransferQueue to begin downloading the file copy
 Server: Returns the Buffer data for the copy